Spin-wave Talbot effect in thin ferromagnetic film: Micromagnetic simulations

-The next stage of the results analysis is to apply Fast Fourier Transform (FFT) to the obtained Talbot's carpet visualizations, in order to transform the results from the space domain to the wavevector domain.
+The next stage of the results analysis is to apply Fast Fourier Transform (FFT) to the obtained Talbot carpet visualizations, in order to transform the results from the space domain to the wavevector domain.

 To maintain greater accuracy, the absolute amplitude values of the FFT results (along the $z$-axis) were averaged over a perpendicular axis.
-The purpose of this averaging was to confirm that the frequency set used in the simulations corresponds to the theoretical values of the wavelengths given by the analytical dispersion relation \cite{kalinikos1986theory} and observe the discrete components of perpendicular wavevectors (i.e., transverse modes).
+The purpose of this averaging was to confirm that the frequency set used in the simulations corresponds to the theoretical values of the wavelengths given by the analytical dispersion relation \cite{kalinikos1986theory} and observe the discrete components of perpendicular wavevectors (\textit{i.e.}, transverse modes).
 In Fig.~\ref{Fig:fft}, we can see that for frequency of 40 GHz, the wavelength is about 30 nm, while for 3 GHz its value oscillates around 160 nm.
 These values satisfactorily coincide with the ones obtained from the dispersion relation, see Appendix \ref{Sec:App_dispersion}.
 Attention should also be paid here to the peaks occurring at larger wavelengths: they are associated with the transition of the plane SW through the periodic object.
-It is clear that the larger the value of $d$ is, the more pronounced the transverse components of the wavevector in our Talbot's carpets are.
-A plane wave after encountering an obstacle (in our case -- in the form of a hole array) gains a non-zero component of the wavevector $ k_x $ perpendicular to its propagation direction.
-Due to the nature of the obstacle, it also has discrete values being a multiple of $ 2 \pi/d $, see Section \ref{Sec:TalC} for details.
+It is clear that the larger the value of $d$ is, the more pronounced the transverse components of the wavevector in our Talbot carpets are.
+A plane wave after encountering an obstacle (in our case -- in the form of a hole array) gains a non-zero component of the wavevector $k_x$ perpendicular to its propagation direction.
+Due to the nature of the obstacle, it also has discrete values being a multiple of $2 \pi/d$, see Section \ref{Sec:TalC} for details.\\